oracle/terraform-provider-oci/website/docs/d/containerengine_cluster_workload_mapping.html.markdown

 * `mapped_tenancy_id` - The OCID of the mapped customer tenancy.
 * `namespace` - The namespace of the workloadMapping.
 * `state` - The state of the workloadMapping.
-* `system_tags` - Usage of system tag keys.
-These predefined keys are scoped to namespaces.
-Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `time_created` - The time the cluster was created.